Skip to Main Content

 The title is followed by: “Translated by First name Surname” or “Edited by First name Surname”, ended with a full stop and then followed by the publication information.

 Schleiermacher, Friedrich.
 Hermeneutics: the Handwritten Manuscripts.
 Translated by Heinz Kimmerle.
-Missoula: Scholars Press for the American Academy of Religion, 1977.
+Scholars Press for the American Academy of Religion, 1977.

 Citing a chapter of a book with multiple authors